 The Port of Palm Beach and its tenants combine to be one of the larger employers in Palm Beach County and is an economic engine for the county.
-Approximately 2,400 people are employed directly and indirectly because of the port, which contributes $260 million in business revenue and $12 million in state and federal taxes.
+Approximately 2,800 people are employed directly because of the port, which contributes $260 million in business revenue and $12 million in state and federal taxes.
+An additional 6,000 jobs are associated with the importers and exporters that use the port to ship cargo.
 Over $7 billion worth of commodities moves through the port each year.

 The port also handles diesel fuel, molasses, liquid asphalt, and other bulk commodities.
 There is also substantial tonnage involved in the movement of heavy lift and project cargos.
 All of this happens in a port that has only 156 acres of land.

 Unlike most ports in the United States, the Port of Palm Beach is an export port, with approximately 80% of its cargo being exported, with the subsequent improvement in the balance of trade.
 The majority of the exported cargo goes toward supporting the island nations of the Caribbean.
 The Port of Palm Beach supplies 60% of everything consumed in the Bahamas and is the essential lifeline to the rest of the Caribbean.

 100% of the exported raw sugar that is produced in the Glades area, almost 900,000 tons, is shipped through the Port of Palm Beach.